sakshambedi/websiteV2/README.md

-# website-portfolio
+# Saksham Bedi's Personal Portfolio

-A personal portfolio and blog built with Next.js, TypeScript, Tailwind CSS, and a powerful markdown-based blogging pipeline.
-Featuring math rendering, syntax-highlighted code blocks with copy buttons, dark/light theming, and optimized performance.
+Welcome to my personal portfolio and blog!
+This project showcases my work, thoughts, and technical expertise.
+Built with cutting-edge technologies like Next.js, TypeScript, and Tailwind CSS, it features a bespoke markdown-based blogging pipeline, math rendering, syntax-highlighted code blocks, and seamless dark/light theming for an optimized user experience.

 ## Table of Contents